 The manuscript should usually be arranged

-This page should include the full names, and affiliations of all authors.
+This page should include the full names, and affiliations of

 Abstract and Key words

-The abstract should be no more than 150 words summarising the purpose,
+The abstract should be no more than 150 words summarising the

-be taken from Index Medicus.
+words should be taken from Index Medicus.

 Number references in the order they appear in the text.
-References should
+References

-editors up to six; if more than six, list the first three and "et
+and/or editors up to six; if more than six, list the first three and "et

 Examples of References: